 Fira’s development into the town it is today began in the 18th Century when Santorini’s previous capital Imerovigili became susceptible to earthquakes and people fled in large numbers to the safer Fira, thus creating a burgeoning town.

-Fira is Santorini’s capital and cultural hub, offering the largest selection of shops, restaurants and bars on the island.
-This is the place to be if you want more than just a week on the beach; Fira has museums and landmarks galore and there’s always something going on.
+Today, this is the place to holiday if you want more than just a week on the beach; Fira has museums and landmarks galore and there’s always something going on.
 Santorini’s port is in Fira so the town is often busy during the day with cruise passengers, but you’ll find evenings are much less crowded.

-One of Fira’s most interesting attractions is the Megaro Gyzi Museum, which documents the earthquake that hit the town in 1956 through a collection of before and after photos.
+However, if you want to soak up some of the history of the island, you will surely want to visit the archaeological, prehistoric and folklore museums, which shed light on the various stages of the history of the island and demonstrate its whimsical allure.
+We’d recommend the Megaro Gyzi Museum, which documents the earthquake that hit the town in 1956 through a collection of before and after photos.
 You can also visit the Archaeological Museum that has a huge collection of ancient statues and sculptures.
-Around town you’ll spot several beautiful buildings, particularly the whitewashed Agios Minas Church and the Catholic Cathedral of St John the Baptist.
+Around town, you’ll spot several beautiful buildings, particularly the whitewashed Agios Minas Church and the Catholic Cathedral of St John the Baptist.